Socialist Sunday School: History

-A national movement, the National Council of British Socialist Sunday Schools Union, formed in 1909, traces its origin to a school opened in Glasgow by Caroline Martyn and Archie McArthur.
+A national movement, the National Council of British Socialist Sunday Schools Union, formed in 1909, traces its origin to a school opened in Glasgow by Caroline Martyn and Archie McArthur, initiated by an 1895 letter to the Labour Leader by Lizzie Glasier.
 It was established as a protest against, and an alternative to, the perceived middle-class bias and assumptions of regular churches.
 Its aims were to help the schools in their teaching of socialism.
 A manual was prepared for the use of teachers.
 It contained sample lesson plans and teaching tips to help teachers, together with suggested readings for socialist education.

 SSS leadership maintained that public education should be secular.
 Socialist Sunday Schools were purely educational.
 Their rituals and songs were free of religious content.
 They worked in close harmony with the Labour Movement and were concerned with the spiritual and social needs of the human race with regard to daily life and conduct.

 Socialist Sunday Schools, along with the Labour Church, were hindered by a lack of their own meeting spaces.
 They met resistance in hiring suitable meeting halls to the extent that, in 1907, London County Council evicted five branches from hired school buildings.
 A massive demonstration in Trafalgar Square ensued, addressed by Margaret McMillan who, with her sister, was a Christian socialist who campaigned for better education and healthcare for poor children.
 The Springburn branch met for many years in the Labour Party's Unity Hall in Ayr Street for lack of another venue.
 In 1926, Fulham Council refused the SSS permission to meet on Sundays because it was of a 'non-theological' character.
 Socialist Sunday Schools encountered opposition because they were 'seen as subversive and as poisoning the minds of the young people of the country with their political and anti-religious doctrines and teachings' and there were those who tried to discredit the schools by accusations of blasphemy and revolutionary teachings.